Sacramento - Things to Do in Sacramento in May

 Best Activities in May

-American River Parkway Cycling and Walking
+American River Parkway Cycling — Jedediah Smith Memorial Trail

-Farm-to-Fork Food Tours and Market Visits
+Midtown Farm-to-Fork Food Tours — R Street Corridor and Central Farmers Market

 May Events & Festivals

-Late May (Memorial Day Weekend)
+Late May (Memorial Day weekend)

 Essential Tips